sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 </html>
 ```

-If html is new to you, check out ['this website'](https://www.w3schools.com/html/html_intro.asp) for more information about HTML and the different things you can do with it.

 Now let's serve this HTML page.
-This can be down with the `render_template()` method that is provided by flask.
-At the top of `hello.py` make sure you import `render_template` to the import statement so it looks like the updated one below.
+This can be done with the `render_template()` method that is provided by flask.
+At the top of `hello.py` make sure you add `render_template` to the import statement so it looks like the updated one below.
 Let's modify our `'/hello'` route to return our HTML:

 ```python
 from flask import Flask, render_template